pyou-7/NBA-Playoffs-Serverless-Data-Pipeline/README.md

 ## Design Considerations

 - **Event-driven, serverless:** Entire pipeline scales with data volume, no servers to manage.
-- **IAM Security:** Roles limited by least privilege for Lambda, Firehose, Glue, Athena.
+- **IAM Security:** Roles limited by least privilege for Lambda, S3, Firehose, Glue, Athena.
 - **Partitioning:** Year/month partitions optimize Athena cost/performance.
-- **Incremental Loads:** New daily snapshots processed without re-ingesting history.
+- **Incremental Loads:** New daily snapshots processed without re-ingesting history data every time.

 ---

 ## Future Improvements

-- Add NBA regular season data and combine with playoffs.
-- Enhance data quality rules (e.g., fuzzy matching for player names).
-- Build more advanced analytics (e.g., win prediction, player impact scores).
+- **Incorporate NBA Regular Season Data:**
+  Extend the pipeline to ingest and analyze both regular season and playoffs data for a more holistic view of team and player performance.
+- **Dimensional Modeling:**
+  Implement dimensional modeling by introducing more dimension tables (e.g., teams, players, games, seasons) and optimizing schema normalization to improve query performance and analytical flexibility.
+- **Enhanced Data Quality Checks:**
+  Expand data validation rules—such as referential integrity checks, range validations, and checks for duplicate records—to further guarantee data reliability and consistency throughout the pipeline.
+- **Advanced Analytics:**
+  Develop new features such as win prediction models, player impact scores, and advanced player/team rankings.
+- **Orchestration Flexibility:**
+  Experiment with different orchestration tools (e.g., Apache Airflow, AWS Step Functions) to further automate and optimize ETL workflows.
+- **Automated Dashboard Updates and Monitoring:**
-- Automate dashboard updates and add email/SNS alerts for failed pipeline steps.
+  Automate dashboard refreshes and add email or SNS alerts for pipeline failures or anomalies.
+- **CI/CD Integration:**
-- Add CI/CD for deployment (e.g., using AWS CDK or Terraform).
+  Integrate continuous integration/continuous deployment practices using tools like AWS CDK or Terraform for seamless deployment and versioning.
+- **Pipeline Packaging:**
-- Package pipeline for easy deployment (CloudFormation, SAM, etc).
+  Package the entire solution for easy deployment and reuse (e.g., AWS CloudFormation, AWS SAM, or Docker).

----

-## Getting Started

-1. Clone this repo.
-2. Review the Lambda, Glue job, and SQL scripts.
-3. Deploy architecture in your AWS account using included IaC files (coming soon).
-4. Connect Grafana to Athena, run provided queries for your dashboards.

----

-## Contact

-Questions?
-Contact [Your Name] | [Your LinkedIn] | [Your Email]